Y-Shcheholskyy/graalpy.github.io/docs/getting_started.md

 ```

 ### Windows
-There is currently no installer for Windows.
+There is a GraalPy preview build for Windows that you can [download](https://github.com/oracle/graalpython/releases/).
-Instead, follow the instructions on [github.com](https://github.com/oracle/graalpython#user-content-building-from-source) to build GraalPy from source.
+It supports installation of pure Python packages via `pip`.

 ## Hello World!